MrUsefull/MrUsefull.github.io/content/posts/2024-03-04-multiwan-failover.md

 ## Hardware

-This project needs a couple peices of hardware to get going.
+This project needs a couple pieces of hardware to get going.

 1. A router running OPNsense with at least 3 ethernet ports, or 2 ethernet ports and a USB port, or 2 ethernet and a free PCIe slot.
 All depending on your LTE modem and router combo.

 2. An LTE modem.
 I went with [Protectli](https://protectli.com/lte/), but really any LTE modem should work just fine here.

 ## Setup The Modem

+> WARNING: Do not disable DHCP on the modem.
+Your router will not get an IP address when the modem has DHCP disabled in modem mode.

 1. Attach the antenna, insert the sim card, and power on the modem.